collective/tutorial.todoapp/docs/chapter_4.rst

 ======================

-As a reward for making it all the way to the end, we will help you add some fancy features to your project, otherwise known as bling.
-Unfortunately, bling means having to write JavaScript.
-Plone comes with jQuery so we can easily integrate.
+As a reward for making it all the way to the end, we will help you add some fancy features to your project, otherwise known as bling and that means having to write JavaScript.
+Fortunately Plone comes with jQuery so we can easily integrate.

 The final part of this tutorial will allow users to check and un-check items on